-If an Applicant makes a PPC commitment and is selected to receive an FY 2020 BEA Program Award, it may fulfill its PPC commitment by providing a Qualified Activity in any BEA category (CDFI Related Activities, Distressed Community Financing Activities, or Service Activities).
+If an Applicant makes a PPC commitment and is selected to receive an FY 2021 BEA Program Award, it may fulfill its PPC commitment by providing a Qualified Activity in any BEA category (CDFI Related Activities, Distressed Community Financing Activities, or Service Activities).
 If the Award Recipient elects to meet its PPC commitment by providing a transaction in the CDFI Related Activities category, the certified CDFI must be physically located in a PPC.
-If the Applicant elects to meet their PPC commitment by providing a transaction financing Activities or Service Activities or Service Activities category, the certified CDFI must be physically located in a PPC.
-If the Applicant elects to meet their PPC commitment by providing a transaction of a BEA Distressed Community and be located in a PPC.
+If the Applicant elects to meet their PPC commitment by providing a transaction in the Distressed Community Financing Activities or Service Activities categories, the address must meet the definition of a BEA Distressed Community and be located in a PPC.